Make the Most of Your Food and Beverage Warehouse Space

 3. Increase Communication

-Many companies can have operations throughout multiple divisions, and frequently they operate independently of each other and very little communication exists between the divisions.
+Many companies can have operations throughout multiple divisions, and frequently they operate independently of each other with very little communication existing between the divisions.
 As a 3PL, that is where Penske can add value and look at their network.
-We may also find another customer that has complementary activities or different seasons and we can work together.
+We may also find another customer that has complementary activities or different seasons, and we can work together.

 4. Upgrade Technology

 Improving a location's warehouse management software can provide several benefits, including the traceability of products, which will become even more important as new food safety standards take effect.

 Additionally, technology to maximize workforce productivity is especially valuable in the warehouse.
 Penske uses scheduling technology that generates schedules based on associate input and allows associates to communicate with each other if they need to trade shifts.
 The system provides an easier and more efficient way to schedule associates and helps employees find the work-life balance they need.

 Contingency planning can range from pre-planning for a natural disaster to knowing how to ramp up operations if business increases suddenly.
 It can mean knowing what you'll need to do if you have to flex to 120%, understanding what that looks like, and having it pre-defined rather than scrambling to build it.

 In some cases, a logistics provider will not only deliver goods they pick up at the warehouse, but also will stock customers' shelves as well.
 Drivers can replenish the end-users' shelves at night when the business is closed.